Vi and Vim Text Editors commands Explained

 • To insert text at the end of the line, use 'A' with the 'Esc' key.

-inserting and editing vim editor
+inserting and editing text

 Inserting a new blank line

-• To insert a new blank line above the line, press the 'Esc' key then press the 'O' key.
+• To insert a new blank line above the line, press the 'Esc' key, then press the 'O' key.

 • To insert a new blank line below the line, press 'o' key followed by the 'Esc' key.